jaxdb/jaxdb/entities/README.md

 9. Run `App`.

-## Known Issues
+### Known Issues

 * Inner statements are currently not implemented.
-* MySQL, PostgreSQL, and Derby are the only vendors currently supported by XDE.
+* MySQL, PostgreSQL, and Derby are the only vendors currently supported by **xdb-entities**.
 However, as the vendor-specific facets of the DML have been abstracted, support for any other vendor can be added hastily.

-## License
+### License

 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.